SARAD-GmbH/RegServer/README.md

   Just follow the hints in the Windows setup EXE of the respective application.

 #### For developers ####
+For test and development, the program is prepared to run in a virtual environment.

     git clone <bare_repository>

 to clone the working directory from the git repository.

-    cd src-registrationserver2
+    cd RegServer
+    pipenv install
     pipenv shell

-to create the virtual environment.
+to create the virtual environment, install all required dependencies and start the shell within this virtual environment.

-    pipenv install

-to install all required dependencies.

 If you want to do further development and use modules that are only required during the development or to make the documentation using SPHINX, use